 • 800 cigarettes or 400 cigarillos or 200 cigars or 1kg of tobacco.

-If you are arriving from a non-EU country, the following goods may be imported into Portugal by persons over 17 years of age without incurring customs duty:
+If you are arriving from a non-EU country, the following goods may be imported into Portugal by travellers with a minimum age of 17 years without incurring customs duty:

 • Other goods up to the value of €430 for air and sea travellers and €300 for other travellers (reduced to €150 for children under 15).